 You don’t have to talk to a lawyer when you write your personal directive, but it is a good idea.
 Your lawyer can make sure that your directive meets all the legal requirements and says clearly what you want it to say.
-Lawyers charge a fee based on the amount you want them to do.
-The fee depends on how complex the work is.
-You should discuss the fees with the lawyer before you decide to hire them.
+Lawyers charge a fee based on the amount you want them to do, and how complex the work is.
+You should discuss fees with the lawyer before you decide to hire them.

-Talk with your regular health care provider — your doctor or nurse — when writing your directive.
-This will help you to decide what treatments you agree to.
-Your doctor can explain the different ways to treat your medical condition and can give the best instructions for your needs.
+If possible, speak with your health care providers to be sure you have full information about your own health when writing your directive.
+This will help you understand what lies ahead so you can write about the medical care you want or do not want.
+Your health care provider can explain the different ways to treat medical conditions and can give the best instructions for your needs.
 Without medical advice, your instructions might not give the results you want.

 What should I do if a hospital or care facility asks me to sign a standard personal directive form?